qicosmos/iguana/README.md

 - **Question**: Why is the library called *iguana*?

-	- **Answer**: I think serialization is like a iguana, because the only difference is the displaying format, however the meta data is never changed.
-With changeless meta data and reflection, you can serialize an object to any format, which is like how a iguana does.
+	- **Answer**: I think serialization is like an iguana, because the only difference is the displaying format, however the meta data is never changed.
+With changeless meta data and reflection, you can serialize an object to any format, which is like how an iguana does.

 - **Question**: Does *iguana* support raw pointer?